sfago2024/www/content/future/agoyo.md

 costs for young professionals staying at the convention hotel during the SF 2024 AGO National Convention.

-Individuals ages 18–35 who are studying organ and/or have graduated from an accredited, degree- granting institution within the past 10 years are invited to apply.
+Individuals ages 18–35 who are studying organ and/or have graduated from an accredited, degree-granting institution within the past 10 years are invited to apply.
 Five individuals will be awarded housing for the duration of the San Francisco 2024 AGO National Convention (five nights).
 Recipients will be assigned a roommate with whom they will share a double-occupancy room.

 ### Application requirements